Edgenesis/shifu/README.md

 </div>

 ## Features
-**Kubernetes native** — developing your application while managing your devices, spare the need for maintaining an additional O&M infrastructure
+**Kubernetes native** — developing your application while managing your devices, spare the need for maintaining an additional O&M infrastructure.

 **Open Platform** — No vendor lock-in.
 You can easily deploy Shifu on the edge(from RaspberryPi to edge clusters) or on the cloud(public, private and hybrid cloud are all supported).